T-Goon/3041-Lab-1/README.md

 1) Follow the instruction [here](https://github.com/cs3041-hci-D20/lab0#4-create-your-gh-pages-branch) to create a new branch *gh-pages*.
 Make sure the new branch's content is the same as the *master* branch and then push your changes to your remote repository.

 2) Use the following url scheme to access your web-page:

+**Note:** Sometimes it might take a while for the latest version to refresh and load.
 ```
 https://yourGithubUsername.github.io/lab1/index.html
 ```